Wrong-way driver killed in crash with bus carrying ROTC cadets on I-15 | Gephardt Daily

 The driver of the bus was transported to an area hospital with injuries that did not appear to be life-threatening.
 Some of the 22 cadets aboard the bus sustained minor injures, according to UHP.

-The crash has closed southbound lanes at 600 North, and traffic delays are expected until about 11 a.m., according to UHP.
-Drivers are advised to plan ahead and use alternate routes.
+The crash closed southbound lanes at 600 North, and traffic delays were expected until about 11 a.m., according to UHP.
+Drivers were advised to plan ahead and use alternate routes.

 Gephardt Daily will update this story as more information becomes available.